Make Your Next Trip Extraordinary

 Bragging rights

 Virginia can also arrange a private visit to the medieval Synagogue of Water in Úbeda, unearthed only about ten years ago just as construction for a new apartment building was about to begin.
 You’ll meet the site’s developer, who discovered the ruins (which include seven wells, a ritual bath, and a number of artifacts) and, instead of building the new apartments, dedicated himself to restoring the ancient synagogue.
-Hearing the stories of the Jewish community in Úbeda before the Inquisition and the site’s most significant archaeological discoveries makes for a thrilling history lesson.
+Hear the stories of the Jewish community in Úbeda before the Inquisition.

 The souvenirs